Flutter vs React Native: What to choose?

 React Native is a mobile infrastructure that compiles with native application components, allowing you to create your own mobile applications for various platforms.
 There is also an option to target web and windows platforms but it requires additional configuration and setup.
 The applications developed in React Native are somewhere in the middle between native and hybrid.
-More information on React Native you can find in our article What is React Native and How it works.
+More information on React Native you can find in our article.
+You can also start working with our React Native SDK right away.

 What is React Native for?

 React Native is ideal for building natively rendering mobile applications for iOS and Android.
 As we’ve already mentioned, the development process will not take much time and effort.
-Whatever you need, an application for doctor-patient communication, banks or other financial institutions, marketplaces or anything else – React Natives turns out to be a great development tool for these purposes.
+Whatever you need, an application for doctor-patient communication, financial institutions, marketplaces or anything else – React Native turns out to be a great development tool for these purposes.

 Who created React Native?

 React Native has been around for 4 years and has already gathered a big community.
 It’s still comparatively young if you take other mobile development platforms.
 Nevertheless, with what we have now, the chances to get the answer in case you’re stuck somewhere increases.
 Besides, having a community means that you’re always surrounded by like-minded pros.
 And it allows you to share your experience and get feedback whenever you need it.

 What popular apps are made with React Native

 Bearing in mind all the advantages and disadvantages, not surprising that many companies give preference to React Native for their mobile app development.
 Thus, React Native was used in the development of Facebook Ads, Instagram, Pinterest,Skype, Airbnb, Yeti Smart Home, Uber Eats, and many more.
 The projects speak for themselves.

 The installation process has to be simple without too many complicated stages.
 Thus, even beginners can easily master it.
 Still, React Native is a little easier to set up if you already have Node.js and NPM installed, while Flutter installation seems to require extra steps.